 Some countries only offer subsidies for the installation of solar thermal systems if the control units have a function check to detect a sensor defect and a lack of circulation.
-In the menu command F CHCK, the mechanic can activate this function check for the ESR21.
 This function check is disabled ex works.

 ON / OFF Select/disable the function check. (ex works = OFF)